 After you’ve proven yourself a responsible cardholder, you’re often eligible for lower APR on your purchases.
 You might even find a secured card offering signup bonuses or no or lower interest for an introductory period of six to 12 months or more.

 With a high credit score, you’ll have many options to choose from, helping you to narrow down the best card for your needs.

 How is my credit score affected by a switch?

 Converting or graduating to an unsecured card is a milestone that shows you’ve improved your overall credit history enough to qualify for stronger cards.
 But if you’re canceling your secured card to take up an unsecured option, you might see a slight drop in your FICO score.

-Still, on-time payments are weighed more heavily into your overall credit score, as is your progress in rehabilitating your credit.
+Still, on-time payments factor in the most for your overall credit score, as is your progress in rehabilitating your credit.
 In most cases, switching to an unsecured card is well worth any temporary dings to your credit score.

 If your secured card lets you graduate to an unsecured card, check if you can carry over your opening date and account number to the new account to maintain the average age of the accounts in your credit history.

 Apply for an unsecured card